Suunto Core 2: A Garmin Fenix With a 2-Year Battery?

 Where is the Suunto Core 2 made?

 The FCC label states Made in China and Designed in Finland.
 The filing itself is held under Suunto Oy in Finland (FCC ID RYPOW245).
+The Indonesian certification, processed by PT Indo Arloji Perkasa, also lists China as the country of origin.

 How does the Suunto Core 2 compare to a Garmin Fenix?

-The Suunto Core 2 looks positioned to sit in the same capability bracket as a Garmin Fenix in modern outdoor watch terms, alongside the Suunto Vertical and Race rather than below them.
+The Suunto Core 2 appears positioned in the same capability bracket as a Garmin Fenix in modern outdoor watch terms, alongside the Suunto Vertical and Race rather than below them.
 The differentiator is the battery.
 A modern feature set on a replaceable battery rated in years against the Fenix’s rechargeable cycle of two to three weeks.
 Final feature-by-feature comparisons will have to wait for the official specification.

 Where can I buy a CR3032 battery?